advertisement

 She spent some time in India as a child, where she explored various cuisines in the country of her heritage, which informed her knowledge of food.

-As many as 400 wider community champions have also been nominated by the King, Queen and the UK government to attend and watch the special coronation service and procession from St. Margaret’s Church, Westminster Abbey
+As many as 400 wider community champions have also been nominated by the King, Queen and the UK government to attend and watch the special coronation service and procession from St. Margaret’s Church, Westminster Abbey.

 These community champions represent a range of charitable organisations with a long history of support from the royal family.
 The list includes around 200 young people involved with the Prince’s Trust, the Prince’s Foundation, Barnardo’s, the National Literacy Trust and Ebony Horse Club.

-(At The Quint, we are answerable only to our audience.
-Play an active role in shaping our journalism by becoming a member.
-Because the truth is worth it.)
+(At The Quint, we question everything.
+Play an active role in shaping our journalism by becoming a member today.)